 Jean was the Coordinator of Drug Free Julian Community Coalition for CASA for seven years.
 She comes to public health work with a strong background in community organizing and youth education.
 Jean is currently the coordinator of our Tobacco Control Program.
 She holds a BA in Education from San Diego State University.

 Ferdoos works with STAAND and supports our youth engagement initiatives.
 In addition, she provides administrative support to the CASA team.
 Ferdoos is an alumni of our STAAND program who graduated with honors from El Cajon Valley High School.
-She is currently studying criminal justice at San Diego State University.
+She is currently pursuing a degree in Criminal Justice with a minor in Women's Studies at San Diego State University.

 Carol coordinates the 80+ member El Cajon Collaborative (ECC).
 The ECC provides local connectivity to the San Diego Association of Government’s Regional Transportation Plan to increase local walkability, access to healthy food, and services for the region’s large refugee population.
 Carol also manages web-based resource network of health and human service programs and providers.